CharlieEllenbecker/Capstone-Project/README.md

 [VSCode download](https://code.visualstudio.com/download)

 # Intro
 To run this program, the user will need to set up the database, server, and client.
 These services will provide the user access to the app along with the ability to test its functionality.
 The database will host the user and pin data, while the client provides the frontend experience for the user which is connected through the backend by the server.
 Download and set up the database, populate the database with our populate.js script included for the testing user's convenience, run the server, client, then view the app through the andriod emulator.
+Follow the steps listed below in order.

 # Set Up Local Database